College Football Playoff rankings predictions: Week 15 Top 25 | NCAA.com

 Here's how I think the final CFP rankings will look.

-Ohio State might be No. 1 going into the conference title games, but a big LSU win against Georgia could be enough for the Tigers to jump back to the top spot.
+Ohio State might be No. 1 going into the conference title games, but a big LSU win against Georgia could make things a little interesting for the top spot, especially if Wisconsin keeps it close against Ohio State.
 And the No. 1 ranking matters because the No. 2 seed will (probably) have to play defending champion Clemson in the semifinals.

 There's going to be some big questions for No. 4.
 Right now, Utah could make the jump, especially if it beats 2-loss Oregon in the Pac-12 title game.
 But Oklahoma could easily slot in here should the Sooners win in Week 15.
 OU rallied to beat previously undefeated Baylor in Week 12 and will get the Bears again in the Big 12 Championship Game.
 But if Baylor beats OU in the rematch, the Bears probably think they deserve a shot in the CFP.